Frequently Asked Questions: General licence holders

 The Salmon Conservation Stamp is an option you select when the licence type is being entered in National Recreational Licensing System.

-If you want to add a stamp after you have purchased a licence, log into your saved profile, and select “Obtain a Stamp”.
+If you want to add a stamp after you have purchased a licence, log into your saved profile, and select “Get a Stamp”.
 This will add the current year stamp image to your licence.
 The licence will need to be re-printed.
 Independent Access Providers can also add a Salmon Conservation Stamp to a new or existing licence.

 The salmon conservation stamp is valid for one year from April 1 to the following March 31.